 ’Spoiler Free’ Summary of To Kill a Mockingbird

-The novel begins with Scout describing her brother Jem’s arm injury that happened years earlier.
-Jem and Scout have several theories about what led to the injury and argue about it, then to settle the argument, they seek their father’s opinion and their father tells them that they are both right.
+The novel begins with the character of Scout describing her brother Jem’s arm injury that happened years earlier.
+Jem and Scout have several theories about what led to the injury and argue about it, then to settle the argument, they seek their father’s opinion, and their father tells them that they are both right.

 The inhabitants of this house are the Radleys and their youngest son Arthur Radley who is never seen outside is nicknamed Boo Radley and described as an awkward monster in children’s imagination.

 One summer, Scout and Dill meet a new boy in the neighborhood called Dill.
 Dill lives in another city but would be coming to Maycomb County every summer to stay with his relative.
 Scout and Jem become friends with Dill who is fascinated with the legend of the never-seen Boo Radley.
 Dill begins to formulate dares and plots to get them all to go to the Radley house in the hope of seeing Boo Radley.
 But they never succeed in seeing him.

 Scout’s father is a lawyer called Atticus.
 One time in school, other pupils begin to taunt Scout for having a dad who is a ‘’nigger lover’’.
 Scout tells her father about it, and her father tells her about a client he has been assigned to defend in court.
 The client’s name is Tom Robinson and he has been falsely accused of raping a white girl named Mayella Ewell.
 Atticus tells Scout that the case is not until the next summer but that she must stay strong and be prepared to resist such taunting with grace.

 Summer comes, and Tom Robinson is tried in court with Atticus as his defense attorney.
 Scout and the other kids have high hopes that Tom Robinson would be freed.
 But the outcome was not as expected.